exonum/exonum-doc/src/get-started/data-proofs.md

 Note that we no longer extract a public key from `context.caller()` and panic if the caller is not authenticated by a key.
 Instead, we convert the caller to an address.
-This will never panic and is thus applicable to any kind of authorization (e.g., via a service).
+This approach will never panic and thus is applicable to any kind of authorization (e.g., via a service).

 The remaining transaction, `Issue`, is responsible for replenishment of the wallet balance.
 We use `increase_wallet_balance`